 Treatment of mycetoma may be required for > 10 years.
 Death may result from bacterial superinfection and sepsis if treatment is neglected.
 Treatment depends on the causative agent and the extent of the disease.

 In infections caused by fungi, certain potential causative organisms may be at least partially sensitive to amphotericin B, itraconazole, or ketoconazole (not available in the US), but some are resistant to all antifungal drugs.
-Relapses occur after antifungal therapy in most patients, and many patients do not improve and even worsen during treatment, indicating the often refractory nature of the infection.
+Relapses occur after antifungal therapy is stopped in most patients, and many patients do not improve and even worsen during treatment, indicating the often refractory nature of the infection.